srand/pam/README.rst

 --------------
 Let's get real and have a closer look at the project API and what PAM is capable of.
 This time we're creating a library and linking it into an executable.
 ::
-  from build.model import CXXLibrary, CXXExecutable, ToolchainGroup
+  from build.model import *
+  from externals.googletest import googletest

-  # A toolchain group is a convenient way of using the same set of
+  # A toolchain set is a convenient way of using the same set of
   # toolchains in multiple projects.
+A commonly used toolchain
+  # is added for each supported platform.
   toolchains = ToolchainGroup()
-  toolchains.add_toolchain('linux-x64-pam-gcc')
-  toolchains.add_toolchain('macosx-x64-pam-gcc')
-  toolchains.add_toolchain('windows-x64-msbuild-vs14')

-  # Let's build a very commonly used library, zlib.
+  toolchains.add_toolchain("windows-x64-msbuild-vs15")
+  toolchains.add_toolchain("linux-x64-pam-gcc")
+  toolchains.add_toolchain("macosx-x64-pam-clang")

+  # Similarly, use a shared set of features for all projects
+  features = FeatureGroup()
+  # We are compiling c++11 code
+  features.use_feature("language-c++11")
+  # and want optimized code
+  features.use_feature("optimize", level="full")

+  # Build a hello world library
-  zlib = CXXLibrary('zlib')
+  hello_lib = CXXLibrary("hello")

-  # We add sources to the project by collecting all .c files from the zlib
+  # Collect and compile all files in the "src" directory.
-  # directory.
-Sources are automatically paired with matching tools through
+  # Sources are automatically paired with matching tools through
   # their file extensions.
-If an unconventional file extension is used, a tool
+If an unconventional file extension is used,
-  # may be selected explicitly with the tool attribute.
-For example, to build
+  # a tool may be selected explicitly with the tool attribute.
-  # C code as C++, add: tool='.cpp'
+  # For example, to build C code as C++, add: tool='.cpp'
-  zlib.add_sources('zlib', r'.*\.c$')
+  hello_lib.add_sources("src")

   # Next we add an include path so that the library's headers can be found.
   # When the publish attribute is set to true, the path will be inherited by
-  # all projects that depend on zlib.
+  # all projects that depend on 'hello'.
 That way downstream projects won't be
   # affected if the path changes in the future.
-  zlib.add_incpath('zlib', publish=True)
+  hello_lib.add_incpath("include", publish=True)

   # The library also needs a few macros set depending on the target operating
   # system.
 We can selectively set macros using the filter attribute.
 A filter
   # is basically a regex matched against the name of the toolchain used.